BStar098/Bstar098/README.md

    <img  src="https://github.com/BStar098/softwareDevelopmentGif/blob/main/linux-computer.gif"/>
    </p>

 Hello world!
-I'm a web developer(PERN stack) and mobile developer(React Native) who's willing to take risks, break things, learn a lot and become a better version of myself throughout the process, as I'm constantly learning new things and challenging myself, and always making friends while I'm doing so 😄.
+I'm a web developer(PERN stack) and mobile developer(React Native) who's willing to take risks, break things, learn a lot and become a better version of himself throughout the process, as I'm constantly learning new things and challenging myself, and always making friends while I'm doing so 😄.
 Moreover, I have a youtube channel where I recorded all my process throughout the Plataforma 5 coding bootcamp, here below you'll have the link to my channel!

    <p align="left">
       <a href="https://www.youtube.com/@programandoando5565?sub_confirmation=1">